 Planting elephant garlic follows much the same process as planting out regular garlic.
 The first stage, of course, is sourcing your bulbs.
 Once you have sourced the elephant garlic bulbs, you can separate these to retrieve the cloves and bulbils for replanting.
 It is a good idea to plant the bulbils as well as the cloves, so as to think ahead and increase your stock of the plants in future years.
 As mentioned above, however, plants growing from bulbils will not be ready to harvest in the first year.
 Instead, these should be left in the ground to mature.
 Be sure to mark where you have planted the bulbils so you do not harvest them too early by mistake.

 - Make holes where you would like to plant your elephant garlic, large enough to accept the cloves.
-(Forcing the cloves into the soil without making holes can damage them.)
+(Forcing them into the soil without making holes can damage them.)
 The holes should be a minimum of 20cm apart to give the plants the space they need to grow.

 - Take your cloves (and bulbils) and plant each one at a depth of around 10cm.
-Make sure that the cloves have the pointed end upwards and the root end facing down.
+Make sure that they have the pointed end upwards and the root end facing down.

 - Cover the holes with soil and water the cloves and bulbils in.